fizalihsan/fizalihsan.github.io/source/technology/security.md

 * HTTPS is not only an encryption mechanism - it can also be used for authentication.
 * When you first interact with a secure website, your browser receives a digitally signed certificate from the server that identifies it.
 * Your browser verifies this certificate with a central authority like VeriSign.
 This is how you guarantee the identity of the server you are interacting with and make
-* sure you’re not dealing with some man-in-the-middle security breach.
+* sure you're not dealing with some man-in-the-middle security breach.
 * HTTPS can also perform two-way authentication.
 In addition to the client receiving a signed digital certificate representing the server, the server can receive a certificate that represents and identifies the client.
 * When a client initially connects to a server, it exchanges its certificate and the server matches it against its internal store.
 * Once this link is established, there is no further need for user authentication, since the certificate has already positively identified the user.